Post-Baccalaureate Bridge Program

 Overview

 Many people who have a bachelor’s degree decide that they would like to pursue a different career path.
 Electrical and Computer Engineering are appealing possibilities, but a bachelor’s or higher degree is required by almost all employers.
 We offer a bridge program in which students are able to complete a Master of Science degree in approximately the same time that would normally be required to complete a second bachelor’s of science degree.
 Bridge students with bachelor’s degrees in diverse fields such as physics, biology, philosophy, international studies, graphic arts, math, English, and performing arts have successfully completed our program.
-Some even end up teaching in our department as adjunct instructors.

 Please contact Nate Rose if you have any general questions about the program or would like to set up an advising appointment via zoom.
+It is helpful if you fill out the questionnaire below before meeting.

 How to Get Started